Manchester Terrier vs Maremma Sheepdog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Manchester Terrier has a typical lifespan of 15-17 years, while Maremma Sheepdog lives approximately 11-13 years.
 Health profiles differ significantly between these dogs.
 Manchester Terrier is predisposed to Genetic Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Maremma Sheepdog faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Maremma Sheepdog faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+Both breeds show similar numbers of documented predispositions, though the conditions and their management paths diverge.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health